Table of Contents

 Let’s look at some potential disadvantages.
 Before we get into the ideal ways of hanging your guitar from the wall.
 When you know what you are up against, you are more likely to prevent bad things from happening.
 A few disadvantages to hanging a guitar on the wall include:

 Many of these potential issues are preventable with the proper installation and planning.
+And most professional luthiers would agree.
 Let’s look at these a bit more in-depth.

 Hanger Coming Off the Wall